History of parliamentary constituencies and boundaries in Cleveland

 The non-metropolitan county of Cleveland was created under the Local Government Act 1972, which came into effect on 1 April 1974, comprising the urban areas around the mouth of the River Tees, previously parts of the administrative counties of Durham and North Riding of Yorkshire.
-Although it was abolished in 1996, the four unitary authorities which succeeded it (Hartlepool, Middlesbrough, Redcar and Cleveland, and Stockton-on-Tees) have been considered together for the purposes of reviewing parliamentary boundaries.
+Cleveland was abolished in 1996 both as a county council and a non-metropolitan county, being succeeded by the unitary authorities of Hartlepool, Middlesbrough, Redcar and Cleveland, and Stockton-on-Tees.
+The constituency boundaries used up to the 2005 United Kingdom general election were drawn up when the county still existed.
+For the review which came into effect for the 2010 general election, the four authorities were considered separately, with Middlesbrough and Redcar and Cleveland being combined.

+For the 2023 Periodic Review of Westminster constituencies, coming into effect for the 2024 United Kingdom general election, the Boundary Commission for England considered the area comprising the Tees Valley Combined Authority, which also comprises the unitary authority of Darlington, as a sub-region of the North East Region.
+For the purposes of this series of articles, the constituency of Darlington continues to be included in History of parliamentary constituencies and boundaries in Durham.

 The area has returned 6 MPs to the UK Parliament since 1983.

 Constituencies timeline

 1 From 1974 to 1983, these constituencies were formally named as sub-divisions of the County Borough of Teesside.

 Boundary reviews

 1974

 At the time of its creation, Cleveland contained the equivalent of approximately 6 constituencies: four boroughs contained within the County Borough of Teesside, namely Stockton, Thornaby, Middlesbrough and Redcar; Hartlepool in the county of Durham; and the majority of Cleveland and Whitby in the North Riding of Yorkshire.
 It also contained small areas of Easington and Richmond (Yorks).